-Beginning at 4th level, you can use your Reaction when you fall (or as part of an action that knocks you prone) to reduce any falling damage you take by an amount equal to five times your level.
+Beginning at 4th level, you can use your Reaction when you fall (or as part of any action that knocks you prone) to reduce any damage you take by an amount equal to five times your level.

 Beginning at 4th level, you gain advantage on attack rolls against grappled creatures.
 As a Standard Action, you can try to pin a creature that you are grappling; to do so, make a grapple check.
-(See the grapple standard action for more.)
+(See Grapple under Standard Actions for more.)
 If you succeed, you and the creature are both Restrained until the grapple ends.
 (See the restrained condition for more.)

 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Unarmed Attack Action or Melee Attack Action on your turn.
 You may replace either of these attacks with a Grapple or Shield Bash action (if a shield is equipped.)

 Starting at 5th level, you can interfere with the flow of ki in an opponent's body.
 When you hit another creature with an Unarmed Attack or Melee Attack, you can spend 1 ki point to attempt a stunning strike.
 The target must succeed on a Constitution saving throw or be stunned until the end of your next turn.